neutrons/histogram-dev/docs/sphinx/install.rst

 The histogram package can be installed by using pip install::

- Download the package at https://github.com/neutrons/histogram-dev.
+ Download the source code from https://github.com/neutrons/histogram-dev.

  To install: